 |

-Things have definitely
+Things

-now than just a few weeks ago.
+just a few weeks ago.

-Clients are getting
+Clients

-happier.
+are getting happier.
 Thanks thanks thanks!

 JP - Little Rock AK USA